 Under our "majority of votes cast" voting standard, the shares voted "for" ratification must exceed the total number voted "against."
-Abstentions will not impact the outcome of the vote for Proposal Two because they do not count as a vote cast as the stockholder has affirmatively chosen not to vote on that matter.
-Similarly, broker non-votes will have no impact on the outcome as they are not considered "votes cast" under Delaware law.
+Abstentions will not impact the outcome of the vote for Proposals Two because they do not count as a vote cast as the stockholder has affirmatively chosen not to vote on that matter.
+A broker will have discretionary authority to vote on Proposal Two relating to the ratification of the selection of our independent registered public accounting firm and hence there will be no broker non-votes on this proposal.